Plotting a map to the future – our new Local Development and Land Use Plan

 It is for businesses and landowners to show how investing in activities including tourism and commercial development can in turn help fund nature restoration projects and actions to address climate change.

-This current phase focuses on gathering early views and information to help shape the direction of the new plan.
-An Evidence Report has been prepared and submitted to the Scottish Government as the first formal step in the process, setting out the key issues and opportunities that the plan will need to address.
+The last phase focuses on gathering early views and information to help shape the direction of the new plan.
+An Evidence Report was prepared and submitted to the Scottish Government as the first formal step in the process, setting out the key issues and opportunities that the plan will need to address.

-During the Proposed Plan stage, we will be developing the plan’s emerging spatial strategy, which will set out how land use and development should be managed across the National Park over the plan period.
-A key part of this stage is the Call for Land, Sites and Ideas, which invites early suggestions on potential development and land use opportunities, as well as ideas for land restoration and change.
+We are currently at the Proposed Plan stage, where we will be developing the plan’s emerging spatial strategy, which will set out how land use and development should be managed across the National Park over the plan period.
+A key part of this stage was the Call for Land, Sites and Ideas, which invited early suggestions on potential development and land use opportunities, as well as ideas for land restoration and change.

 Information gathered through this process will help inform the preparation of the Proposed Plan, which will then be published for public consultation, allowing communities, stakeholders and individuals to comment before the plan is finalised.

-The Topic Papers form a key part of the Evidence Report that has been submitted to the Scottish Government and is currently going through a process known as Gatecheck, which confirms whether we have sufficient evidence to help inform the Proposed Plan.
+The Topic Papers formed a key part of the Evidence Report that was submitted to the Scottish Government and has now gone through a process known as Gatecheck, which confirmed whether we have sufficient evidence to help inform the Proposed Plan.

 Once a full draft Proposed Plan is ready, it will be published for public consultation.
 This will be the main opportunity for communities, stakeholders and individuals to provide feedback on the plan.